 To sum up, if you are looking to enroll your kid in a coding program, it's imperative for parents to do their research and opt for a trial class to see for themselves the quality of teaching being imparted.
 It would also be good to take a look at the curriculum and the focus on projects and events.
 With the right guidance and encouragement, kids can even go beyond the scope of the curriculum by tapping into their own potential and actually building something that can make a difference from the ground up.

-*Contributors: Written by Vidya Prabhu; Lead image by: Abhishek Aggarwal
+*Contributors: Written by Vidya Prabhu; Images by: Shivendra Singh and Abhishek Aggarwal